 On-Device Processing

-Voicey uses WhisperKit to run OpenAI's Whisper speech recognition models directly on your Mac using Apple's CoreML framework.
+Voicey runs Qwen3 speech recognition models directly on your Mac using native Swift MLX and Metal on Apple Silicon.
 This means:

 - Your voice audio never leaves your device